Sammot/dominoMatch/README.md

 ```

 The output of `domsMatch` will be the wins for each player, you can also pit two of the same player against each other, though that would just mean equal wins.

+You may also load `DomsMatchTest.hs` for different versions of the smart and simple players with varying strategies.
+All are prefixed with `smartPlayer_` or `simplePlayer_` and can be navigated using GHCi's tab autocompletion.

 Compiling and running `Main.hs` will play a game similar to above (but a bit more performant).